adamjmurray/ableton-launchpad-sequencer/ROADMAP.md

   - 2 modes for summing simultaneous gates on a step:
     - increase pitch
     - increase velocities
+- Right-click to clear step value in GUI

 ## 1.2
 - Help tab (in-device documentation)